Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step3.md

 >Note: The path details may defer from that of the above example.

-Copy the path and file from the above screen.
+Remember this path and file from the above screen.
 We'll use it on the next page.

 Great!
 This was the first successful Jenkins triggered Git download and Maven build.